Is your sourdough bread not turning out the way you had hoped?

 The type of flour makes a difference though.
 I think when just starting out the sourdough journey, using a strong white flour with a protein level of at least 11.5% is the easiest.
 It can help you get used to gauging the dough.
 Once I had a few loaves like that under my belt, I let the experimenting with different flours begin.

 When introducing different flours such as spelt, rye, wholemeal, etc, it helps to start with small amounts and work your way up.
 10-15% of the total flour amount is a good place to start.

 An autolyse helps too.
 This is the mixing of the main bread flour and the water to create a shaggy dough.
 This hydrates the gluten and makes a real extensible dough.
 I like to start my autolyse at least 30 minutes before mixing in the starter.

 The bulk ferment is the term for the fermenting and proofing the dough will do at room temperature.
 Usually, there is some folding, or kneading of the dough that happens at this stage at the same time.

-In my recipe, I coil fold the dough for 3 hours, and then leave it to ferment further until it has reached the ideal proofed stage.
-I always use wet hands when I am folding my dough as it stops it sticking to my hands.
+In my recipe, I coil fold the dough for 3 hours and then leave it to ferment further until it has reached the ideal proofed stage.
+I always use wet hands when I am folding my dough as it stops it from sticking to my hands.
 My dough is always sticky and wet, even if the videos I have of my folding don’t show that fully.
-However I build up the structure and elasticity in the dough so it holds together.
+However, I build up the structure and elasticity in the dough so it holds together.